 Improved student engagement comes not only from technology shifts, but from strong relationships with faculty and the broader learning community.
 Many faculty have understandably been overwhelmed by their relocation into hybrid or remote environments, without adequate preparation.
-To that end, forward-thinking institutions, focused on increasing efficiency, will leverage tools and technologies to ease staff load, and streamline administrative functions.
+To that end, forward-thinking institutions, focused on increasing efficiency, will leverage digital teaching and learning tools and technologies that ease staff load, and streamline administrative functions.
 Dashboards, learning analytics, student support and collaboration mechanisms will increasingly become vital to building better virtual classrooms.

 “Just as important, faculty need professional development opportunities so they’re well equipped to redesign courses and interactions with students in this new virtual or hybrid world,” Colby added.
 “Student and faculty engagement and connections are as important to the learning design as the content itself.”

 To make innovation possible, it’s crucial to make room for ongoing experimentation and future-focused conversations, and to also examine barriers such as outdated policies, dated infrastructure and misalignment with changing student demographics and behaviors.